harmonicinc-com/client-side-ad-tracking-android/README.md

          omidCustomReferenceData?, // String?: OMID custom reference data in JSON string

          // Optional params:
-         initRequest // Boolean: Should a POST request be sent to init the session?
+         initRequest // Boolean: Should the session init API be used?
      )
      ```
    - Create a class that implements `PlayerAdapter`.
 Override all mandatory methods and return appropriate values from your player.
 The demo project includes an example [ExoPlayerAdapter.kt](demo%2Fsrc%2Fmain%2Fjava%2Fcom%2Fharmonicinc%2Fcsabdemo%2Fplayer%2FExoPlayerAdapter.kt) for your reference.